 If you think vacations have to cost an arm and a leg (or your left foot or nut), think again.
-In fact, you can get all the benefits of an out-of-town getaway — better sex, stress-busting rest and relaxation, quality time with family and so on — without spending a dime on transportation or accommodations.
+In fact, you can get all the benefits of an out-of-town getaway — better sex, A Guy’s Guide to Mental Health-busting rest and relaxation, quality time with family and so on — without spending a dime on transportation or accommodations.
 How is that possible?
 Simple: By taking a staycation.

 Transforming your abode and hometown into a kick-ass staycation destination couldn’t be easier.
 The trick is to make being at home way more fun than normal by living it up on the activities side.
 Here’s how it’s done: